Get Your Family Dispute Case Packet — Private, Fast, Affordable

 By September 2023, the arbitration award was finalized and filed.
 The siblings signed off on the mediated agreement, ending months of tension.
 Ana kept the family home, preserving a place of continuity for her children, while Carlos secured funds to pursue his entrepreneurial goals.

-This arbitration case exemplifies how family disputes about property and inheritance — charged with both financial and emotional stakes — can find resolution through patience, compromise, and a neutral third-party guiding toward a fair outcome.
+This arbitration case exemplifies how family disputes about property and inheritance — charged at a local employer and emotional stakes — can find resolution through patience, compromise, and a neutral third-party guiding toward a fair outcome.
 For the Martinez family, arbitration didn’t just settle a dispute, but helped heal a rift that might otherwise have endured.

 Arbitration Resources Near Van Nuys